 No, it is not a Chinese platform, it’s American and international.
 But by now there are almost 41 million Chinese users.
-So it may be a wise option when searching for both foreign and local talent.
+So it may be a wise option when searching for both foreign and local talent for hiring in China.

 The site is popular with China’s white-collar workers.
 Especially those with overseas experience use it to look for jobs and connect with business partners.
 If you are looking for locals with good English and understanding the international market – that’s the best choice for you.

 Before you start to use LinkedIn to hire make sure that your profile contains all the keywords that would allow you to feature prominently in a search by someone who didn’t know your name or company name and is looking to find a China-based position.
 Pepper your summary with the keywords that will help recruiters and job seekers to find you.
 Use the free trial at WordTracker, to browse suggestions.
 Make sure you use your 2K LinkedIn summary word limit wisely.
 Include all the necessary keywords that represent your brand and area of expertise, and make your summary readable and compelling overview of your personal brand.

 51job’s online recruitment platforms, as well as mobile applications, connect millions of people with employment opportunities every day.
 It has over 81 million registered members, more than 72 million copies of resumes and 3.2 million daily job offers.
 51job also provides a number of other value-added HR services, including business process outsourcing, training, professional assessment, executive search, and compensation analysis.